Ranihilator/kernel_module_training/README.md

-# kernel_module_training
+# Linux Kernel module

-Kernel module for training and example
+This repository for training to creating linux kernel modules